PublicDataLab/infodemic/people.markdown

 [Jonathan Gray](https://www.kcl.ac.uk/people/dr-jonathan-gray) is Lecturer in Critical Infrastructure Studies at the [Department of Digital Humanities](https://www.kcl.ac.uk/ddh), [King’s College London](https://www.kcl.ac.uk/), where he is currently writing a book on data worlds.
 He is also Cofounder of the [Public Data Lab](http://publicdatalab.org/); and Research Associate at the [Digital Methods Initiative](https://digitalmethods.net/) (University of Amsterdam) and the [médialab](https://medialab.sciencespo.fr/) (Sciences Po, Paris).

+### Marc Tuters - Assistant Professor, University of Amsterdam

+[Marc Tuters](https://www.uva.nl/en/profile/t/u/m.d.tuters/m.d.tuters.html) is Assistant Professor at the Media Studies Department, University of Amsterdam.
+His work explores radical political subcultures online, including with "digital methods" in affiliation with researchers at the Open Intelligence Lab and the Digital Methods Initiative.
+He has given recent talks on new-right "conspiracism" and "the deep vernacular web" at [De Balie](https://debalie.nl/programma/the-spaces-of-the-european-far-right/) (Amsterdam, NL), the [IMPAKT festival](https://impakt.nl/) (Utrecht, NL) and the [Centre for Investigative Journalism](https://tcij.org/logan-symposium/conspiracy/) (London, UK).

 ### Gabriele Colombo – Research Fellow at DensityDesign Research Lab, Politecnico di Milano

 Gabriele Colombo is [Research Fellow](https://densitydesign.org/person/gabriele-colombo/) and [Adjunct Professor](https://bit.ly/3d7qbQD) at DensityDesign Research Lab, Politecnico di Milano.
 He is also a postdoctoral researcher in the European research project INCOMMON, hosted by [IUAV, University of Venice](http://www.iuav.it/), and Research Associate at the [Visual Methodologies Collective](https://visualmethodologies.org/) at the Amsterdam University of Applied Sciences.